arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller.md

 Results:

 - The Steam Controller is delightful when it works!
-  - <span class="note note-warning">Unfortunately:</span> It's not yet reliable enough for tournament usage.
+  - <span class="note-tag note-warning">Unfortunately:</span> It's not yet reliable enough for tournament usage.
 If you're a hardware enthusiast, maybe you could improve it?
-  - <span class="note">In particular:</span> In order to implement touch detection, I had to fit a 3D curve to experimentally-gathered data, but my techniques produced either too many false positives or false negatives.
+  - <span class="note-tag">In particular:</span> In order to implement touch detection, I had to fit a 3D curve to experimentally-gathered data, but my techniques produced either too many false positives or false negatives.
 - I had to write a [small amount of firmware code](https://github.com/greggersaurus/OpenSteamController/compare/master...arxanas:OpenSteamController:smash-bros)
-  - <span class="note">Unfortunately:</span> I have very little hardware experience. (<span class="note note-error">Regrettably:</span> Most hardware I tinker with mysteriously malfunctions or dies shortly afterwards 😬.)
+  - <span class="note-tag">Unfortunately:</span> I have very little hardware experience. (<span class="note-tag note-error">Regrettably:</span> Most hardware I tinker with mysteriously malfunctions or dies shortly afterwards 😬.)
-  - <span class="note">Fortunately:</span> Somebody else had already reverse-engineered the Steam Controller's firmware _and_ wrote a Nintendo-Switch-compatible emulation layer.
+  - <span class="note-tag">Fortunately:</span> Somebody else had already reverse-engineered the Steam Controller's firmware _and_ wrote a Nintendo-Switch-compatible emulation layer.
 - I had to conduct a ton of experimentation.
-  - <span class="note">To contrast:</span> It's like I'm a real engineer, not a software engineer!
+  - <span class="note-tag">To contrast:</span> It's like I'm a real engineer, not a software engineer!
 I had to [take measurements and put them in a spreadsheet][steam-controller-measurements] and everything.
 - My custom controller button scheme is pretty cool (in my opinion).
-  - <span class="note">For example:</span> You never have to move your thumbs off the touchpad.
+  - <span class="note-tag">For example:</span> You never have to move your thumbs off the touchpad.

 [steam-controller-measurements]: https://docs.google.com/spreadsheets/d/1OsZ_8aARLt2CsAgTYeFL9fWcoAd76ydiDuHzA4Uyvms/edit?usp=sharing